vcwebio/conteco.docs.overview/docs/how-to/HOW-TO-RUN-THE-CONTROLPLANE.md

 The CLI allows to work on more than one image repository at a time.

 Repositories are selected using type - CONTECO_TYPE - and name - CONTECO_NAME - only.
-The context supplies the registry prefix - CONTECO_REGISTRY -, the realm - CONTECO_REALM - and the ecosystem - CONTECO_ECOSYSTEM.
+The context supplies the registry prefix - CONTECO_REGISTRY -, the realm - CONTECO_REALM_RUNTIME - and the ecosystem - CONTECO_ECOSYSTEM_RUNTIME.

 The repository selector allows for prefix wild-carding, there is no need to add * in order to achieve this.
 However, in order to indicate an exact repository you must end the selector in $.